Repeal of Acts Concerning Importation Act 1822: Repealed enactments

-Legacy
+Subsequent developments

 The Repeal of Acts Concerning Importation (No. 2) Act 1822 (3 Geo.
 4. c.
-42) and the Navigation and Commerce Act 1822 (3 Geo.
-4. c.
+42) and the Navigation and Commerce Act 1822 (c.
 43) were passed at the simultaneously to repeal similar statutes and to further encourage shipping and navigation.

 The act was criticised by Thomas Chisholm Anstey, a member of the Board for the Revision of the Statute Law, for its lack of clarity and organization, with legal commentators noting that it contributed to confusion by requiring inquirers to navigate back and forth through different historical statutes, exacerbating the difficulties of interpreting legislative repeals.

 The qualified terms of the repeal led to several acts being repealed by later acts, including Statute Law Revision Acts: